The Importance of Vendor Risk Management for CISOs

 Finally, VRM software does exist, and it can help manage vendor risk.
 VRM tools from third-party risk management providers automate critical tasks like assessing and monitoring risk, and control implementation and reporting.
 Additionally, third-party vendor risk management software can include solutions to assess contracts and changes to policies, procedures, and correspondence between your organization and the vendor.
 And, more often than not, VRM software can help you assess risk over a complex set of vendor relationships.

-Make Vendor Risk Management a Key Component of Your Job Description
+Make Vendor Risk Management a Key Component of Your Job Function

-Vendor services are the present and future of doing business in a data-driven world.
-However, vendors come with significant risks.
-That’s why, as CISO of your organization, you should treat that risk as any other metric.
+As CISO of your organization, you should treat vendor risk as any other metric to measure and improve.
 Define, measure, monitor, and act upon vendor risk and your organization’s needs so that you can maintain the security and compliance of your data and your systems.

 Additional Resources